Twitter Blue launches in NZ for $4.99 a month - what you get for your dosh - NZ Herald

 The company posted US$1.28 billion in revenue for the three months to September 30, with ad sales rising 41 per cent from the year-ago period.

-Unlike rivals Facebook and Google, Twitter was largely unscathed by Apple's new opt-in rules around ad tracking, due ot the fact Twitter makes 85 per cent of its ad revenue from general, braded advertising rather than targetted ads.
+Unlike rivals Facebook and Google, Twitter was largely unscathed by Apple's new opt-in rules around ad tracking, due to the fact Twitter makes 85 per cent of its ad revenue from general, branded advertising rather than targetted ads.

 The number of daily active users was up 13 per cent year-over-year to 211 million.